IgorBuchelnikov/ObservableComputations/README.md

 ## Use cases and benefits
-All described bellow can be done without Observable Computations, but ObservableComputations facilitate implementation.

 ### UI binding
 WPF, Xamarin, Blazor.
 You can bind UI controls to the instances of ObservableComputations classes (*Filtering*, *Computing* etc.).
 If you do it, you do not have to worry about forgetting to call [PropertyChanged](https://docs.microsoft.com/en-us/dotnet/api/system.componentmodel.inotifypropertychanged?view=netframework-4.8) for the computed properties or manually process change in some collection.
 With ObservableComputations, you define how the value should be computed, everything else ObservableComputations will do.